-- the other retaining wall criteria are met, and - the insured person has an insurable interest in the retaining wall. - all bridges and culverts situated: - within one or more insured land areas (as described above), or - outside the insured person's land but otherwise within land of the kind referred to as the insured land areas and that the insured person has an insurable interest in.
+- the other retaining wall criteria are met, and - the insured person has an insurable interest in the retaining wall. - o all bridges and culverts situated on or in land that is: - any one or more of the insured land areas described above, or - outside the insured person's land but is otherwise land of the kind referred to as the insured land areas and which the insured person has an insurable interest in.